samxbrown/Sams_Logo_Maker/README.md

 ## Usage
   Once you have the project set up locally, you can:
-  * Modify the HTML and CSS files to customize the website according to your needs.
+  * Modify the Javascript files to customize the website according to your needs.
   * Add additional content, images, and styles as required.
   * Test the website for accessibility by ensuring it meets the acceptance criteria mentioned above:
   * Javascript